 Our current school policies are underpinned by Glasgow City Council policies.
 If you wish to view a copy of the school policies, please contact the Head Teacher.
-Glasgow City Council policies can be found at:www.glasgow.gov.uk/en/Residents/GoingtoSchool.
+Glasgow City Council policies can be found at:-

 ADDITIONAL SUPPORT NEEDS

 The school has a duty to ensure that all pupils have equal access to the curriculum, with appropriate support for their needs if required.
 This applies to the content of lessons, teaching strategies and minor adaptations to the school environment.
 There are a wide range of factors which may act as a barrier to learning.
 We are committed to working closely with parents and carers to ensure that they are fully involved in any decisions about support for their children's needs.